Shopify/quilt/packages/react-graphql/README.md

 - first argument, a required query document, or an `AsyncQueryComponent` created from [`createAsyncQueryComponent`](#createasyncquerycomponent), or an async query create with [`createAsyncQuery`](#createasyncquery).

-- second argument, a optional set of options with the following type definition.
+- second argument, an optional set of options with the following type definition.

 ```ts
 interface QueryHookOptions<Variables = OperationVariables> {